You will have to create a snapper config for /home by calling:

 For all filesystem types you can exclude directories from snapshotting by making the directories mount points.

-Yes, but only experimentally and you need a special kernel and e2fsprogs.
+No, the support in snapper is discontinued and you need a special kernel and e2fsprogs.
 For more information see the next4 project.

 Since version 0.0.12 snapper can handle LVM snapshots with thin-provisioning.
 See the blog Snapper and LVM thin-provisioned Snapshots.

 When running YaST or zypper, snapper creates two snapshots and compares them.
 This comparison can cause high I/O load.

 Since snapper version 0.0.10, you can disable the background comparisons in the config file /etc/snapper/configs/root by setting:

 Now you might also want to disable cleanup of empty pre-post snapshot pairs since otherwise the daily cleanup can cause high I/O.

 After you have installed snapper packages, you will have to create a config for your root filesystem by calling: